ranstotz/message-broker/README.md

 This is generally working.
 I've connected all the pieces.
 Need to clean up then dockerize and provide write-up.

 TODO:
-1.) ensure requirements are met
+1.) ensure requirements are met --- persistent storage timestamps, etc.
+  - Check, persistent storage in nss_db in table "Messages" has a timestamp on each message.
+  - See other reqs.
-2.) write documentation especially for client service usage 3.) ensure it can run at their speed (1000 messages/sec) 4.) dockerize the entire thing
+1a.) refactor some of the subscription stuff into separate functions 2.) write documentation especially for client service usage 3.) ensure it can run at their speed (1000 messages/sec) 4.) dockerize the entire thing
+  - Most important thing
+5.) create architecture diagram

 ---------------------
 extra notes: